philipwfowler/simple-membrane-protein-analysis/README.md

 - membrane proteins
 - molecular dynamics simulations

+There are currently four sections to this tutorial
+1. calculate how many lipid atoms are within a set distance of the protein over time
+2. calculate the density profile of the different species along the membrane normal
+3. measure the depth of the centre of mass of the protein relative to the centre of mass of the bilayer over time
+4. determine which lipids belong to which leaflet

 You will need to have installed
 - git
 - python 2.6.X or 2.7.X, including